vippsas/vipps-partner/README.md

   of the old one.
   When this is done, the MSN has the new partner as partner.
-4. The new partner's partner keys now work for the MSN, and the old partner's partner keys has stopped working for this MSN.
+4. The new partner's partner keys now work for the MSN, and the old partner's partner keys have stopped working for this MSN.
 5. The new partner uses its partner keys.
   The old partner (if it needs to make API calls) must use the merchant's own API keys, which they got in step 2.